ComputeCanada/magic_castle/docs/README.md

 #### 10.9.4 Disable fail2ban

 While this is not recommended, fail2ban can be completely disabled.
-To do so, on `mgmt1` add to
+To do so, on `puppet` add to
 ```
 /etc/puppetlabs/data/user_data.yaml
 ```